 Today's Homeowner looks at dozens of datapoints on solar companies to come up with our data-driven rankings.
 It's not possible for a company to pay for preferential treatment in our rankings.
 We look at the following key factors in determining who should top our list:

-It's important to hire a licensed solar installer.
-This helps ensure that the work is done correctly using the most up-to-date installation methods.
-In Illinois, the state Commerce Commission licenses distributed generation energy contractors, including solar installers.
+Hiring a licensed solar installer is critical.
+This help guarantee that the work is done properly using the most up-to-date installation methods.
+In Illinois, the state Commerce Commission issues licenses to distributed generation energy contractors, including solar installers.

-Quality solar installations should have comprehensive workmanship and performance warranties.
-The workmanship guarantee covers any installation issues such as poor alignment, cracks in the panels, or poor wiring.
-The performance guarantee ensures a specific energy output level.
-Strong warranties indicate that a solar installer trusts its installations.
+Top-notch solar installations should come with strong workmanship and performance guarantees.
+A workmanship guarantee covers installation defects, such as cracks in the panels, poor alignment, or poor wiring.
+A performance guarantee ensures a minimum energy output.
+Comprehensive warranties indicate that a solar company believes in its work.

 Incentive Type: Property Tax Incentive